 You can also choose a fan with variable speed control that will allow you to get additional power when generating more humidity, such as with a jetted tub or while taking a long shower.

-Bathroom fans also come with a humidistat, a feature that enables the fan to operate when required.
+Bathroom fans also come with a humidity sensor, a feature that enables the fan to operate when required.
 With this feature, the fan will turn on automatically at a certain level of humidity.
 This will help you save on electricity as the bathroom exhaust fan will only function only when the humidity level in the room exceeds a specified level.

-Apart from giving you convenience, this bathroom fan is also a good option wherever you are uncertain about how the users will use it.
+Apart from giving you convenience, this bathroom vent fan is also a good option wherever you are uncertain about how the users will use it.
 This could be in a rental apartment or with young children.

 These are some of the unique features that can help you cope with various ventilation situations.